JohnSang16/second-brain-guide/README.md

 # Obsidian + Claude Code: A Student's Second Brain

-Simple & straightforward guide to offloading your brain to ai if you're a chud like me
+straightforward indepth guide to offloading your brain to ai if you're a chud like me

 ## Quick definitions